jimoca/GOdownload/README.md

 Usage: main [-r] -path <path>

 Options:
--r      Use reader or not when reading files
+-r      Use bufio reader when reading files
 -path string
         Path to the files folder in this project
 ```